YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/BPLxMOD.md

 odd and even bit planes may have sizes that are different from each other, as well as different from the display window size.
-If scan-doubling is enabled, **BPL1MOD** serves as the primary bitplane modulos and **BPL2MOD** serves as the alternate.
-Lines whose LSBs of beam counter and **DIWSTRT** match are designated primary, whereas lines whose LSBs don't match are designated alternate.
+If scan-doubling is enabled, [BPL1MOD](BPLxMOD.md) serves as the primary bitplane modulos and [BPL2MOD](BPLxMOD.md) serves as the alternate.
+Lines whose LSBs of beam counter and [DIWSTRT](DIWSTRT.md) match are designated primary, whereas lines whose LSBs don't match are designated alternate.ted alternate.